ohait/goblin/README.md

 There are 2 types of locks, locks on the index, which are optimized for concurrency, and locks on the data, which is global.

 This makes reads very fast, and provide safe concurrency for writes.

-Should be possible to use system locks to allow for multiple processes to use the same db at the same time.
+Note: each db can only be used by 1 single instance, since there is not mechanism to share changes.

 ## TODO

 * optimize the log file for duplicates (on start?)
-* Consider syscall locking to allow multiple processes to share the same db
 * allow for extra indexes
 * add version/timestamp to the trie record to allow for conditional upserts
 * provide